My name is Patric Gagne and I’m a sociopath.

 I represent the truth no one wants to admit: That darkness is where you least expect it.
 I am a criminal without a record.
 I am a master of disguise.
 I have never been caught.
-I have never been sorry.
+I have rarely been sorry.
 I am invisible.
 I am also friendly.
 I am responsible.
 I am reasonable.

 I blend right in.

 I am a 21st century sociopath.
 And I know I’m not alone.